 - Scholarship Deadline: June 30

 - Eligibility Requirements: To be considered, applicants must complete an online application.
-They must submit three letters of recommendation, a brief outline of their thesis or dissertation research project, and their CV.
+They must submit three letters of recommendation, a brief outline of their thesis or dissertation research project, and a CV.

 Heritage Dissertation Research Award

-- Eligibility Requirements: Applicants must be graduate students in personal and/or social psychology and submit 1) a dissertation proposal, 2) a CV, 3) a letter of recommendation, and 4) an explanation of how funds will be used.
+- Eligibility Requirements: Applicants must be graduate students in personal or social psychology and must submit a dissertation proposal, a CV, a letter of recommendation, and an explanation of how funds will be used.

 Outstanding Research Award

-This award is for SPSP graduate student members.
-It recognizes outstanding research, as judged by student peers and/or faculty members.
-In addition to the award, recipients receive the opportunity to meet with a mentor of their choice at the annual convention.
+The Society for Personality and Social Psychology offers this award is to its graduate student members.
+It recognizes outstanding research as judged by student peers and faculty members.
+In addition to the award, recipients have an opportunity to meet with a mentor of their choice at the annual convention.

 - Amount Offered: $100